 Snares are prohibited May 1 - Nov.
 13 on improved road rights-of-way and on all public lands statewide.
-No snare with a spring or other device that applies pressure to the locking mechanism (commonly referred to as: kill springs, choke springs, compression springs, dispatch springs, ram snares, or similar devices) may be placed on a Game Production Area or Waterfowl Production Area unless the snare is placed below the surface of the water or incompared to the surface of the water or inco
+No snare with a spring or other device that applies pressure to the locking mechanism (commonly referred to as: kill springs, choke springs, compression springs, dispatch springs, ram snares, or similar devices) may be placed on a Game Production Area or Waterfowl Production Area unless the snare is placed below the surface of the water or ice.